aiven/devportal/README.rst

     `ReStructuredText <https://docutils.sourceforge.io/rst.html>`_

-If you get the warning ``Duplicate target name``, because of multiple links with the same label, see :doc:`Create anonymous links <docs/documentation/anonymus-links>`.
+If you get the warning ``Duplicate target name``, because of multiple links with the same label, `use an anonymous link <https://docs.aiven.io/docs/community/documentation/tips-tricks/anonymous-links.html>`.

 To link to another page on the site, use the `:doc: <https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html#cross-referencing-documents>`_ role::